Kyrpel/acLSTM-motion-prediction/README.md

 ## Preprocessing - Generation Data scripts:
 The preprocessing stage involves converting BVH files into four distinct character motion data representations.
 The script provided transforms BVH files into training data representations including positional, Euler angle, 6D, and quaternion representations.

+In order to generate the training data follow:
 1. Go to the root directory of the project.
 2. Open the "generate_training_data.py" script.
 3. Uncomment the code for each representation you want to generate training data for, and make sure to specify the correct input and output directories for your BVH files and processed data.